seanvree/homepage/README.md

 var unit = 'metric';
 ```

-- Turn ON search auto-complete by changing the value `< "autocomplete="OFF" >` at the following location:
+- Turn ON search auto-complete by changing the value to `< "autocomplete="ON" >` at the following location:

 **`/index.html`: LINE 246:**